trust-mfn-berlin/animals-as-objects/vault/material.lamont-doherty-collection.md

 <figcaption>

 _This video shows the unboxing of the collection as it arrived at the Museum für Naturkunde Berlin.
 It offers a glimpse into the work of the micropaleontology group at the museum.
-(Video: Filippo Bertoni, Copyright Museum für Naturkunde Berlin)_
+(Video: Filippo Bertoni/MfN.
+All rights reserved.)_

 </figcaption>